 Apple’s iPhone 16 has dropped £100 since the launch of the iPhone 17

-The exact price you’ll pay for an iPhone will depend on the amount of storage you get, but prior to last night, the standard iPhone 16 was priced from £799 on the Apple store, and the iPhone 16 Plus was priced from £899.
+Prior to the pre-orders for the iPhone 17 going live, the standard iPhone 16 was available from £799 on the Apple store, while the iPhone 16 Plus started from £899.
+However, both versions have now been slashed in price by £100.
+The even better news is this isn’t a limited-time deal – it should be the standard price you’ll pay going forward.

-Now, both versions of the iPhone 16 have been reduced by £100.
-Apple is usually beaten by third-party retailers on price, but with this discount, it’s competing with the prices already available on EE, Very, Amazon and John Lewis.

-Of course, if the iPhone 16 is still out of your price range, you can make big savings by shopping for refurbished tech instead of new.
-We found that you could make savings of up to £141 by buying a refurbished iPhone 16 from a reputable retailer – though I’d always recommend checking reviews and avoiding deals that seem too good to be true.
+If the iPhone 16 still isn’t within budget, you also have the option to shop refurbished models instead of buying a brand-new phone.
+You could make savings of up to £140 by going for a refurbished iPhone 16 from a trusted retailer – though I’d always recommend checking reviews and avoiding deals that seem too good to be true.

-However, if you’re set on getting a brand new iPhone 16, I’ve rounded up everything you need to know about this latest price drop.
+However, if you’re ready to snap up a brand-new iPhone 16, I’ve detailed everything you need to know about this latest price drop.

 iPhone 16, 128GB

-The iPhone 16 is at its cheapest price at both John Lewis and Amazon, where you can currently get it for just £1 cheaper than the Apple store.
+The iPhone 16 is at its cheapest price at John Lewis and Amazon, where you can currently get the device for a modest £1 cheaper than the Apple store’s price.

-In his review of the iPhone 16, our tech critic, David Phelan, was impressed by features including its “useful camera control, funky audio options and faster wireless charging”.
-He said: “Not only is this the best regular iPhone yet, but it’s also the best smartphone choice for most people.”
+In his review of the iPhone 16, tech critic David Phelan was impressed by features such as the “useful camera control, funky audio options and faster wireless charging”.
+He said: “Not only is this the best regular iPhone yet, it’s also the best smartphone choice for most people.”

 Need more storage?
-You can get the iPhone 16 with 256GB for £798 at John Lewis or on Amazon.
-On the Apple store, this amount of storage is only available when you buy the iPhone 16 Plus.
+You can get the iPhone 16 with 256GB for £798 at John Lewis or Amazon.
+At the Apple store, this amount of storage is only available when you buy the iPhone 16 Plus.

 iPhone 16 Plus, 128GB

 The main differences between the iPhone 16 and iPhone 16 Plus is the size, battery life and price.
-Everything else is “identical”, says tech critic David.
+Everything else is “identical”, says tech critic David Phelan.

-If you feel strongly about having a larger iPhone 16 with “exceptional” battery life, you can get the iPhone 16 Plus with 128GB for £798 on John Lewis or Amazon.
-For 256GB of storage, the cheapest price is £898 on Amazon.
+If you feel strongly about having a larger iPhone 16 with “exceptional” battery life, you can get the iPhone 16 Plus with 128GB for £798 at John Lewis or Amazon.
+For 256GB of storage, the cheapest price is £898 at Amazon.

 Should you buy an iPhone 16 directly from Apple?

-Apple claims that there’s ‘no better place’ to buy a new iPhone, but is this true?
-Thanks to this latest drop, there’s now only a £1 difference between the Apple store and the cheapest prices at other retailers.
-However, there are other factors to consider, so let’s compare what you get from Apple against the cheapest third-party retailers.
+Apple claims there’s no better place to buy a new iPhone, but is this true?
+Thanks to this latest drop, there’s now a modest £1 difference between the Apple store’s price and the cheapest prices at other retailers.
+However, there are other factors to consider, so let’s compare what you get from Apple compared with cheaper third-party retailers.

 Payment options

-If you want to spread out the cost of your iPhone 16 or iPhone 16 Plus, you may want to buy it through the online Apple Store over John Lewis or Amazon.
+If you want to spread out the cost of your iPhone 16 or iPhone 16 Plus, you may want to buy it through the online Apple Store, rather than John Lewis or Amazon.

-You’ll have the option to pay in 24 monthly instalments interest-free, though bear in mind that you’ll be subject to a credit check.
-You can also get between £30 and £670 in credit towards the cost of your iPhone by trading in your old one.
+You’ll have the option to pay in 24 interest-free monthly instalments, though bear in mind you’ll be subject to a credit check.
+You can also get between £30 and £670 in credit towards the cost of your new iPhone, by trading in your old one.

 Warranty